-Heat up water for pasta and cook according to pasta directions
+Heat up water for pasta and cook according to package directions.

 While the water is heating up for your pasta, set your skillet to medium and add butter and olive oil.
-Once the butter is melted, add garlic and chilis, stir, and continue heating for about 3 minutes
+Once the butter is melted, add garlic and chilies, stir, and continue heating for about 3 minutes.

 Serve up mounds of the linguine with clam sauce on your serving dishes, and garnish with parsley and plenty of parmesan cheese!

 Top this linguine with clam sauce with a generous amount of parmesan, if desired.
 Try a wine from the Campania region of Italy with this dish, such as Taurasi (red), or Fiano di Avellino (white) with this dish and enjoy a taste of Southern Italy!